Stocks vs ETFs for Beginners

 - Stocks can offer higher upside if you choose well, but they also bring more company-specific risk.

-- Many beginners eventually use both, but often start with ETFs first and add stocks later in a smaller role.
+- Many beginners eventually use both, but often start with ETFs first.

-If you are starting from zero and want the simplest honest answer, the safer default for most new investors is usually this: build your foundation with ETFs first, then consider individual stocks later if you want to learn more or take on extra risk.
+If you are starting from zero and want the simplest honest answer, the safer default for many new investors is to build your foundation with ETFs first, then consider individual stocks later in a smaller role.

 What Is a Stock?